rq-Chen/Undergraduate_Research_at_PKU/Auditory Working Memory/README.md

 9. save the dataset as "name+number+Epoch.set", e.g. `crq1Epoch.set`

 10. visual inspection, reject epochs

+11. automatic channel rejection and interpolate the rejected channel (add these rejected channels to `chnRej.txt`)

-11. save the dataset as "name+number.set", e.g. `crq1.set`
+12. save the dataset as "name+number.set", e.g. `crq1.set`

 This section needs to be done manually.